-I/O drawers are connected to the adapters in the CEC with the following cables:
+I/O drawers are connected to the adapters in the CEC (Central Electronics Complex) with the following

-- Data transfer cables: - 12X DDR cables for the feature 5802 and 5877 I/O expansion units. - 12X SDR or DDR cables for the feature 5796 or 7314-G30 I/O expansion units. - Power control cables - 12X I/O drawer cable connections are always made in loops to help protect against a single point-of-failure resulting from an open, missing, or disconnected cable.
+- Data transfer cables: - 12X DDR cables for the feature code5802 and 5877 I/O expansion units. - 12X SDR or DDR cables for the feature code5796 or 7314-G30 I/O expansion units. - Power control cables - 12X I/O drawer cable connections are always made in loops to help protect against a single point-of-failure resulting from an open, missing, or disconnected cable.
 A system with nonlooped configurations could experience degraded performance and serviceability.
-If a nonloop connection is detected, a problem is reported. - The first 12X I/O expansion unit attached in any I/O drawer loop requires two data transfer cables.
-Each additional drawer in the loop (up to the maximum allowed) requires one additional data transfer cable. - The first 12X I/O expansion unit attached to a system unit requires two power control cables.
+If a nonloop connection is detected, a problem is reported. - The first 12X I/O expansion unit that is attached in any I/O drawer loop requires two data transfer cables.
+Each additional drawer in the loop (up to the maximum allowed) requires one additional data transfer cable. - The first 12X I/O expansion unit that is attached to a system unit requires two power control cables.
 Each additional I/O drawer added to a system requires one additional power control cable.
 Each system has one power control loop.
-All I/O drawers attached to a system are included in the same power control loop.
+All I/O drawers that are attached to a system are included in the same power control loop.
 Power control cable loops are different in this regard from data transfer cable loops.

-Dual-port 12X adapter options for the 8233-E8B system are:
+Dual-port 12X adapter options for the 8233-E8B system:

-• The dual-port 12X Channel Attach Adapter, feature code 6446.
-Use the short run adapter for feature 5796 or 7314-G30 expansion I/O drawers located close to the host system or to other drawers in the I/O expansion loop.
-This adapter does not include signal repeaters.

-• The dual-port 12X Channel Attach Adapter, feature code 6457.
-Use the long run adapter for feature 5796 or 7314-G30 expansion I/O drawers located farther from the host system or other I/O drawers in the I/O expansion loop.
+- The dual-port 12X Channel Attachment Adapter, feature code 6446.
+Use the short-run adapter for the 5796 or 7314-G30 expansion I/O drawers located close to the host system or to other drawers that are in the I/O expansion loop.
+This adapter does not include signal repeaters. - The dual-port 12X Channel Attachment Adapter, feature code 6457.
+Use the long-run adapter for the 5796 or 7314-G30 expansion I/O drawers located farther from the host system or other I/O drawers in the I/O expansion loop.
 This adapter includes signal repeaters to accommodate the longer cable lengths.

-Each feature 5796 or 7314-G30 12X drawer requires one Dual-Port 12X Channel Adapter, either Short Run, feature code 6446, or Long Run, feature code 6457.
-The choice of adapters is dependent on the distance to the next 12X channel connection in the loop, either to another I/O drawer or the system unit.
+Each 5796 or 7314-G30 12X drawer requires one Dual-Port 12X Channel Adapter, either short-run, feature code 6446, or long-run, feature code 6457.
+The choice of adapters is dependent on the distance to the next 12X Channel connection in the loop, either to another I/O drawer or the system unit.

-The following table identifies the supported cable lengths for each 12X channel adapter.
-I/O expansion units containing the Short Run adapter can be mixed in a single loop with I/O drawers containing the Long Run adapter.
+The following table identifies the supported cable lengths for each 12X Channel adapter.
+I/O expansion units containing the short-run adapter can be mixed in a single loop with I/O drawers that contain the long-run adapter.
 The 12X DDR or SDR cables can be used with the feature 5796 or 7314-G30.

-Table 5.
-Supported cable lengths for 12X channel adapters (with feature codes)
+Table 7.
+Supported cable lengths for 12X Channel adapters (with feature codes)